kidelag/SalesHistory/README.md

 # SalesHistory

-A bootstrap 3.7 webapp in PHP with MySQL to fill a table with a form.
+A bootstrap 3.7 website in PHP with MySQL to fill a table with a form.

 Used for a RolePlay game (Arma 3 - Server "Arma Life France") to manage sales of somes hats.